 - Make sure you have a backup of your blog, if your hosting company goes down, you may too.

-- Set-up a security system besides the one your hosting company has, you can never be too safe.
+- Set up a security system besides the one your hosting company has, you can never be too safe.

-- Set-up Rafflecopter if you want to do giveaways.
+- Set up Rafflecopter if you want to do giveaways.
 It’s honest and there shouldn’t be any cheating when Rafflecopter chooses the winners.

-- Hire a virtual assistant once you can afford to pay one.
+- Hire a virtual assistant once you can afford to pay for one.
 I did for about six months.
 Katie Clark was awesome from ClarksCondensed (com).

 - Choose a really good hosting company.
 They can make or break you, literally.

 - Find bloggers you can trust and share ideas with.
-I will forever be thankful for Mary Ellen Seavey and Jazmin Rode for coming into my life through blogging.
+I will forever be thankful to Mary Ellen Seavey and Jazmin Rode for coming into my life through blogging.
 They have taught me more than any conference I have attended.

 Thanks for letting me blab about my life and my blog today.
-Together we can teach our neighbors to bake bread, start a fire, make tortillas, a batch of beans, use a Sun Oven or boil water in a Dutch Oven.
-We can wash our clothes, make a portable toilet and washing machine.
+Together we can teach our neighbors to bake bread, start a fire, make tortillas, a batch of beans, use a Sun Oven, or boil water in a Dutch Oven.
+We can wash our clothes, and make a portable toilet and washing machine.
 Please remember to get clothespins, these are my favorite ones: Kevin’s Quality Clothespins Set of 50.